 Attractions of Home Equity Loans

 Interest rates — The interest rates charged on home equity loans are usually greater than those on first mortgages but less than those on credit cards.
 Using the proceeds of a home equity loan to pay off credit card debt will usually save you money.
+Check out our competitive rates.

 Tax benefits — The interest paid on home equity loans may help save on income taxes.
 While there are some limits on this type of interest deduction, it may save you some tax.
 Consult with your tax advisor for more details.

 Even though you are borrowing against your house, there is no requirement that the money be used on your house.
 A home equity loan can be the source of funds for college tuition or even to buy a car.
-Compare the rates on an auto loan and a home equity loan the next time you are financing a car.

 Beware of the risks